 Qualified students registering for dissertation writing for the first time are enrolled for one period of nine (9) academic quarters, which is slightly more than two calendar years.
-One must register for dissertation writing prior to the start of one of the four quarters of the academic year, fall, winter, spring, or summer.
-To do so, a student submits a Dissertation Registration Form to the Office of the Registrar (abristol@pacifica.edu) at least a few weeks before the quarter starts but no later than 5 p.m. on the first day of the quarter.
-Financial aid recipients must send the registration form six weeks before the quarter start.
-Registration forms received after the first day of the registration period will not be accepted.
+Students must register for dissertation writing prior to the start of one of the four quarters of the academic year, fall, winter, spring, or summer.
+Submit a Dissertation Registration Form to the Office of the Registrar (registrar@pacifica.edu at least a few weeks before the quarter starts Dissertation Start Dates for 2023-2024 Academic Year.